 Explains how to install, import, and use PowerShell modules.

-A module is a package that contains PowerShell commands, such as cmdlets, providers, functions, workflows, variables, and aliases.
+A module is a package that contains PowerShell members, such as cmdlets, providers, functions, workflows, variables, and aliases.

 People who write commands can use modules to organize their commands and share them with others.
 People who receive modules can add the commands in the modules to their PowerShell sessions and use them just like the built-in commands.

 This topic explains how to use PowerShell modules.
-For information about how to write PowerShell modules, see Writing a PowerShell Module in the MSDN library.
+For information about how to write PowerShell modules, see Writing a PowerShell Module.

 What Is a Module?